mParticle/docs/src/pages/guides/getting-started/create-an-input/index.md

 ## Next Steps

-Congratulations, you've established a working data input.
+Congratulations, you have created a working data input.
 Now it's time to [start capturing some data](/guides/getting-started/start-capturing-data).